 This coating will give the chicken a crispy “breading like” texture when seared in the hot wok.

-Once your wok is very hot, work in batches (of 3) adding the chicken in an even layer, let the chicken cook for 5 to 6 minutes to form a deeply golden crust before turning and continuing to cook.
+Once it’s hot, work in batches (of 3) adding the chicken in an even layer, let the chicken cook for 5 to 6 minutes to form a deeply golden crust before turning and continuing to cook.
 Then when the chicken is fully cooked, transfer it to a clean dish and repeat with the remaining chicken, adding up to 2 more teaspoons of oil as needed.

 Don’t rush this step.
 Allow your pan to get REALLY hot and don’t overcrowd the pan, or else you’ll risk steaming the chicken instead of searing, thus missing out on those caramelized edges and flavor.